niknahadb/plantparamedic/markdown/index.md

 To send an email, you need to essentially send it as a POST request.
 Please refer to the main.c in aws-rest-api-ssl-demo for the function on how to send a POST request called http_post().
 This function initializes buffers for the request and server response, sets up headers and content length, and appends the actual data to be sent in the POST body.
 The constructed POST request is sent over the TLS socket using sl_Send(), with error handling for the send and receive operations.
 The function then prints the server's response to UART for debugging and returns 0 upon successful execution.

-Please refer to our circuit schematic with all the components, wire connections, and pins in the schematic below.
+Please refer to our circuit schematic below for all the components, wire connections, and pins.

   <div style='display: inline-block; vertical-align: top;flex:1 0 600px'>
     <div class="fig">